GreatCall of San Diego, Calif., is recalling about 44,300 Lively Mobile Plus (an Authorized Partner) emergency alert devices.

 No incidents or injuries are reported.

-This recall involves Lively Mobile Plus model GCR4 emergency alert devices manufactured between January and April 2019.
+This recall involves Lively Mobile Plus (an Authorized Partner) model GCR4 emergency alert devices manufactured between January and April 2019.

 The recalled devices are silver and black and have “GreatCall” printed near the top of the front of the device.